Bulgarians vote in third election round as infections surge

 In Sunday’s presidential election, a total of 23 candidates are running for the largely ceremonial post.

-Incumbent Rumen Radev, a vocal critic of Borissov and a firm supporter of last year’s anti-corruption protests, is tipped to have good chances to win a second five-year term.
+Incumbent Radev, a firm supporter of last year’s anti-corruption protests, is tipped to have good chances to win a second five-year term.

 Polls suggest that he will win slightly under the 50% needed for an outright victory in the first round.